This post shows you how to install Steam on Ubuntu 16.04 LTS and above, as well as on Ubuntu-based distros like Linux

-Now, before you say it, I know: you’re reading this with a slightly egregious look on your face because, after all, it’s easy to install Steam on Ubuntu, right?
+Now, there’s a good chance you’re reading this post with an egregious look on your face because, after all, it’s easy to install Steam on Ubuntu, right?

 Well, perhaps not as easy as it could be!

 You asked for this guide

-In this post I show you how to install Steam on Ubuntu two ways: one easy, and one a little more involved.
+In this post I show you 2 methods to install Steam on Ubuntu, one easy and one a little more involved.

-For the purposes of this guide I assume two things: 1) you’re already running Ubuntu, and 2) you have a device capable of running Steam and/or meets the Steam for Linux system requirements.
+For the purposes of this guide I assume two things: 1) you already run Ubuntu, and 2) your device is capable of running Steam and/or meets the Steam for Linux system requirements.